Modules over orders, conjugacy classes of integral matrices, and abelian varieties over finite fields: Isomorphism classes of abelian varieties over finite fields

-As before, $\cL(R,V)$ denotes the category of $\Z$-lattices in $V$ which are $R$-modules, with $R$-linear morphisms.
+As before,~$\cL(R,V)$ denotes the category of~$\Z$-lattices in~$V$ which are~$R$-modules, with~$R$-linear morphisms.

-\begin{thm} \ \begin{enumerate}[(i)] \item Assume that $h$ is ordinary.
-Then there is a categorical equivalence between $\cI_h$ and $\cL(R,V)$. \item Assume that $q$ is prime and that $h$ does not have real roots.
-Then there is a categorical anti-equivalence between $\cI_h$ and $\cL(R,V)$. \end{enumerate} In both cases, we obtain a bijection between the isomorphism classes of abelian varieties in $\cI_h$ and the isomorphism classes in $\cL(R,V)$. \end{thm} \begin{proof} See \cite[Theorem 4.1.(a)]{MarBassPow} for a complete proof in the case where~$h$ is a power of $m$.
+\begin{thm} \ \begin{enumerate}[(i)] \item Assume that~$h$ is ordinary.
+Then there is a categorical equivalence between~$\cI_h$ and~$\cL(R,V)$. \item Assume that~$q$ is prime and that~$h$ does not have real roots.
+Then there is a categorical anti-equivalence between~$\cI_h$ and~$\cL(R,V)$. \end{enumerate} In both cases, we obtain a bijection between the isomorphism classes of abelian varieties in~$\cI_h$ and the isomorphism classes in~$\cL(R,V)$. \end{thm} \begin{proof} See~\cite[Theorem 4.1.(a)]{MarBassPow} for a complete proof in the case where~$h$ is a power of~$m$.
 We review the main steps here for completeness.
 We first handle the ordinary case.
-By Deligne \cite[Sec.~7, Th\'eor\`eme]{Del69}, there is an equivalence between $\cI_h$ and the category of pairs $(T,F)$ where $T$ is a free finitely generated $\Z$-module and $F$ is an endomorphism of $T$ with characteristic polynomial $h$, which is semisimple, and there is a~$\Z$-linear endomorphism $V$ of $T$ such that $V\circ F$ and $F\circ V$ are both the multiplication-by-$q$ map on $T$.
-A morphism between two pairs $(T,F)$ and $(T',F')$ is a~$\Z$-linear morphism $\vphi:T\to T'$ such that $F'\circ \vphi = \vphi \circ F$.
+By Deligne~\cite[Sec.~7, Th\'eor\`eme]{Del69}, there is an equivalence between~$\cI_h$ and the category of pairs~$(T,F)$ where~$T$ is a free finitely generated~$\Z$-module and~$F$ is an endomorphism of~$T$ with characteristic polynomial~$h$, which is semisimple, and there is a~$\Z$-linear endomorphism~$V$ of~$T$ such that~$V\circ F$ and~$F\circ V$ are both the multiplication-by-$q$ map on~$T$.
+A morphism between two pairs~$(T,F)$ and~$(T',F')$ is a~$\Z$-linear morphism~$\vphi:T\to T'$ such that~$F'\circ \vphi = \vphi \circ F$.

-Fix a pair $(T,F)$ as above.
-Since $F$ is semisimple, its minimal polynomial is $m$.
-Hence we can identify $F$ with $\pi$ and $V$ with $q/\pi$.
-This identification induces an $R$-module structure on $T$, and induces a $K$-linear isomorphism~$T\otimes_\Z \Q \simeq V$.
-Via this isomorphism, we can identify $T$ with an element of~$\cL(R,V)$.
-Therefore we obtain an equivalence between $\cI_h$ and $\cL(R,V)$.
+Fix a pair~$(T,F)$ as above.
+Since~$F$ is semisimple, its minimal polynomial is~$m$.
+Hence we can identify~$F$ with~$\pi$ and~$V$ with~$q/\pi$.
+This identification induces an~$R$-module structure on~$T$, and induces a~$K$-linear isomorphism~$T\otimes_\Z \Q \simeq V$.
+Via this isomorphism, we can identify~$T$ with an element of~$\cL(R,V)$.
+Therefore we obtain an equivalence between~$\cI_h$ and~$\cL(R,V)$.

-Applying the same argument to the result of Centeleghe-Stix \cite[Thm.~1]{CentelegheStix15}, with arrows reversed, induces the anti-equivalence in the case where~$q$ is prime and $h$ has no real roots. \end{proof}
+Applying the same argument to the result of Centeleghe-Stix~\cite[Thm.~1]{CentelegheStix15}, with arrows reversed, induces the anti-equivalence in the case where~$q$ is prime and~$h$ has no real roots. \end{proof}

-Combining Theorem \ref{thm:eqcatAV} with Algorithm \ref{alg:isom_classes} we obtain the following result. \begin{thm} Assume that $h$ is ordinary, or that $q$ is prime and $h$ has no real roots.
-We have an algorithm to compute all the representatives of the isomorphism classes of abelian varieties in $\cI_h$. \end{thm}
+Combining Theorem~\ref{thm:eqcatAV} with Algorithm~\ref{alg:isom_classes} we obtain the following result. \begin{thm} Assume that~$h$ is ordinary, or that~$q$ is prime and~$h$ has no real roots.
+Algorithm~\ref{alg:isom_classes} allows us to compute all the representatives of the isomorphism classes of abelian varieties in~$\cI_h$. \end{thm}